 When the approval action is based on the report of an on-site evaluation, a final copy of the report is enclosed with the approval letter.
 The report reflects the provider's educational program, as it existed at the time of the on-site evaluation.
 The final report does not, therefore, reflect program modifications made subsequent to the on-site evaluation that may have been described in the provider's response to the draft report.
-The provider may distribute the final report to as many of the individuals as possible who participate in the educational program.

-The council awards a certificate to providers recognized in the category of approval.
+The Council awards a certificate to approved providers.